-Among people age 25 and older, those with disabilities were less likely to have graduated from high school or to have completed a GED (81%) compared to people without disabilities (91%) in 2019.
-People with disabilities in this age group were also less likely to complete post-secondary education: 26% of people with disabilities attained an associate degree or higher, compared to 46% of people without disabilities.
+Among people age 25 and older in Connecticut, those with disabilities were less likely to have graduated from high school or to have completed a GED (81%) compared to people without disabilities (93%) in 2019.
+People with disabilities in this age group were also less likely to complete post-secondary education: 29% of people with disabilities obtained an associate degree or higher, compared to 51% of people without disabilities.

-Most notably, across all educational levels from high school on, people with disabilities were more likely than those without disabilities to be below the ALICE Threshold.
-For example, 52% of people age 25 and older with disabilities who graduated high school but didn't complete post-secondary education were below the ALICE Threshold in the U.S. in 2019, compared to 36% of their peers without disabilities.
+Most notably, across all education levels from high school on, people with disabilities were more likely than those without disabilities to be below the ALICE Threshold.
+For example, 50% of people age 25 and older with disabilities in Connecticut who graduated high school but didn't complete post-secondary education were below the ALICE Threshold in 2019, compared to 33% of people without disabilities.

 Educational disparities by race/ethnicity are well known, and having a disability expands these gaps further.
-In 2019, less than 12% of Black and 10% of Hispanic people with disabilities had a bachelor's degree or above, compared to 20% of White people with disabilities.
-And at every educational level, American Indian/Alaska Native, Black, Native Hawaiian/Pacific Islander, and Hispanic people with disabilities were more likely to be below the ALICE Threshold than White or Asian people with disabilities.
-(With one exception: Native Hawaiian/Pacific Islander people with disabilities who had a doctorate or professional degree were less likely to be below the Threshold than their Asian and White peers.)
+In 2019, 12% of Black people and 11% of Hispanic people with disabilities in Connecticut had a bachelor's degree or above, compared to 25% of White people with disabilities.
+And at every education level, from a high school diploma to a master's degree, Black and Hispanic people with disabilities were more likely to be below the ALICE Threshold than White people with disabilities.
 Differences by sex were more complicated.
-Among people with disabilities, more females than males had an associate, bachelor's, or master's degree, but fewer females had a professional or doctoral degree.
-Yet at every educational level, females both with and without disabilities were significantly more likely than males to be below the ALICE Threshold.
+Among people with disabilities in Connecticut, there were more females than males who had an associate, bachelor's. or master's degree, but fewer females who had a professional or doctoral degree.
+Yet at every education level (excluding professional or doctoral degree), females with and without disabilities were more likely than males to be below the ALICE Threshold.